đ Table of contents

 HTTP status codes and REST API error handling

-Previously we have handled errors in requests by sending a redirect or rendering a Thymeleaf template with some error messages.
+Previously we have handled errors in requests by sending a redirect or rendering a template with some error messages.
 With REST API endpoints we communicate errors with HTTP status codes and JSON formatted error objects containing details about the error.
 HTTP status codes are numeric codes that describe whether the request was successful or not.

 Successful status codes are in range 200 - 299.
 Most common successful status code is 200 OK, which is a generic way to inform the client that the request succeeded.
 Client error status codes are in range 400 - 499.
 These status codes indicate that thereâs something wrong with the clientâs request.
 Most common client error status codes are: